Associate in Applied Science Degrees, Diplomas, Certificates

 - All required courses must be completed within the student’s program of study.

-- The final thirty percent (30%) of credits earned must be from Central Piedmont.
+- A minimum of 25% of certificate credits earned must be from Central Piedmont.

 - A Grade Point Average (GPA) of 2.0 or higher must be earned within the certificate program.